icl-utk-edu/plasma/README.md

 PLASMA provides implementations of state-of-the-art algorithms using cutting-edge task scheduling techniques.
-PLASMA currently offers a collection of routines for solving linear systems of equations, least square problems, eigenvalue problems, and singular value problems.
+PLASMA currently offers a collection of routines for solving linear systems of equations, least squares problems, eigenvalue problems, and singular value problems.

 PLASMA is in the process of porting form [QUARK](http://icl.cs.utk.edu/quark/)